Keyboard shortcuts

 [RFC-0002:C-SUMMARY] Summary (Informative)

 This RFC defines the resource-first command architecture for the govctl CLI.
-It establishes normative requirements for command structure, resource types, and verb semantics to ensure consistency and discoverability.
+It establishes normative requirements for command structure, resource types, verb semantics, and project-level verification commands to ensure consistency and discoverability.

 The design follows established patterns from Docker, kubectl, and other modern CLIs where commands are grouped by resource type (noun-first) rather than operation type (verb-first).